huggingface/hub-docs/docs/hub/datasets-image.md

     └── metadata.csv
 ```

-To access the image, the `file_name` column should be a full relative path to the file, not just the filename:
+In this case, the `file_name` column must be a full relative path to the images, not just the filename:

 ```csv
 file_name,text